 States or Providence

 Florida, Georgia, Alabama, southeastern Mississippi, extreme southeastern South Carolina

-This small subspecies of rattlesnake on average, the Dusky Pygmy is common in the southeastern US.
+One of the smallest subspecies of rattlesnake on average, the Dusky Pygmy is common in the southeastern US.
 In some localities of Florida and southern Georgia they are common, often drifting into urban areas (especially new development).
 It is noticeable due to its darker coloration and additional row of spots on the side.
 Dusky Pygmies prefer low-lying areas such as wetland edges and pine flatwoods, but may be found in sandhill habitats and even into salt marsh and cypress swamps.

 They are a generalist predator, taking prey such as lizards, amphibians, rodents and even invertebrates (centipedes).